AceAdxm/FlStudioModx/README.md

 💡 **Goals:**

 * Understand how FL Studio handles complex mixer routing.
-* Build experimental tools like a *Stem Splitter* to improve workflow.
+* work on experimental tools like a *Stem Splitter* to improve workflow.
 * Log findings & observations safely for educational purposes.

 > ⚠️ **Disclaimer:** Everything here is for **educational and ethical research only.** No proprietary code, DRM bypassing, or exploit distribution is included or supported.